conduitxyz/ronin-migration-reth-docker/README.md

 ## Initial Import

 Use the Dockerfile.reth-import image with NETWORK=ronin for ronin mainnet.
 A snapshot will not exist at migration time.
-Use the docker-compose-import.yml file instead of docker-compose.yml.
+Use the docker-compose-import.yml file instead of docker-compose.yml (rename docker-compose-import.yml to docker-compose.yml)

 Otherwise, do the following: